r0b0t03000/BSM-Option-Pricing-Calculator/README.md

   - the long-run average variance of the asset,
   - the most recent squared return (shock term),
   - the most recent conditional variance (persistence term).
-The GARCH model captures volatility clustering and provides a forward-looking volatility estimate.

 - **Implied volatility (IV) method**:
 Underlying's volatility is calculated from the volatility implied by the prices of traded options for the given underlying.
 Specifically,